adityatomar20/adityatomar20/README.md

 - 🔭 Recently graduated from the Carlson School of Management, University of Minnesota with an MS in Business Analytics
 - 🌱 Currently learning all things data science and analytics
 - 👯 I’m looking to collaborate on deep learning projects in NLP
-- ⚡ Passionate about eveything data and my football team FC Barcelona
+- ⚡ Passionate about everything data and my football team FC Barcelona
-- 💬 Ask me about: How data works in the sports industry
+- 💬 Ask me about How data works in the sports industry
 - 📫 How to reach me: : https://www.linkedin.com/in/aditya-tomar-/
 - ⚡ Fun fact: Cotton Candy was invented by a dentist.